My boyfriend recently requested we have dinner with an ex-colleague of his. He and his wife invited us for dinner at their house, Saturday night.

 - You can meet really interesting, cool people that quickly turn into ‘non-strangers’.
 For me this one hits particularly close to home.
 I have a long line of life-time friends that started off as, not only strangers, but people I didn’t like too well or didn’t like me.
 I know this about myself; one of the many benefits of aging is deciding to do things differently.

-Now, realistically, I won’t be rushing out to meet and greet strangers everyday.
+Now, realistically, I won’t be rushing out to meet and greet strangers everyday – socializing with strangers requires a fair amount of energy.
 But, there’s a higher likelihood that the next request to socialize outside my core friendship group won’t have me practicing a vanishing act.